-A globally beloved invention that hails from Italy, the espresso is one of, if not the most popular order in any coffee shop… but if you aren’t familiar with its preparation, you may be wondering: what exactly is one?
+What is Espresso Coffee?
+It is a globally beloved invention that hails from Italy.
+The espresso is one of, if not the most popular order in any coffee shop… but if you aren’t familiar with its preparation, you may wonder: what exactly is one?

-The term does not refer to either a specific coffee bean, grind, or roast level; rather, it describes the beverage itself and the brewing process used to create it.
+The term does not refer to a specific coffee bean, grind, or roast level; rather, it describes the beverage and the brewing process used to create it.

 Very simply put, this small but mighty caffeine shot is finely ground coffee combined with scalding hot water to make a short ‘shot’ – it is also common practice to have two of these at once, an order known as – you guessed it, a double espresso.

-The term ‘coffee shot’ and the phrase ‘pulling a shot’ originate from the act of using a lever-style barista machine, in which the user pulls down a spring-loaded handle in order to release the hot water.
+The term ‘coffee shot’ and the phrase ‘pulling a shot’ originate from using a lever-style barista machine, in which the user pulls down a spring-loaded handle to release the hot water.

 Why So Popular?

-Thanks to its higher concentration of that delicious bean, the humble espresso’s deep, intense flavor far outshine the instant granules many rely on.
-It’s often enjoyed as is, or paired with milk (hot or cold) to make a variety of different drinks.
+Thanks to its higher concentration of that delicious bean, the humble espresso’s deep, intense flavor far outshines the instant granules many rely on.
+It’s often enjoyed as is, or paired with milk (hot or cold) to make various drinks.

 Enjoying an espresso is the most common method of coffee preparation across Europe, particularly in Italy (of course!), Portugal, France, and Spain.
 You’ll also find popular coffee shops and cafes use espresso as the base of many menu items.